AdobeDocs/advertising.nl-NL/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Advertentiesjabloon

-**[!UICONTROL Ad Template]:** De advertentiesjabloon waaruit de advertenties moeten worden gemaakt.&lt;!— ook een optie om uw eigen advertentiesjabloon te uploaden — hiervoor moeten specificaties worden toegevoegd —>
+**[!UICONTROL Ad Template]:** De advertentiesjabloon waarvan de advertenties moeten worden gemaakt.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** Het aantal aanbiedingen dat voor elke advertentie kan worden gemaakt.&lt;!— Verduidelijk dit — is dit de frequentiegrens (max. aantal keren dat een advertentie kan worden geserveerd)? —>
+**[!UICONTROL Number of offers (Max 50)]:** Het aantal aanbiedingen dat voor elke advertentie kan worden gecreeerd.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Catalogi

-**[!UICONTROL Template]:** De voedermalplaatje aan gebruik om de advertenties tot stand te brengen.&lt;!— ook een optie om uw eigen voedermalplaatje te uploaden — behoefte om de specificaties voor dat toe te voegen —>
+**[!UICONTROL Template]:** Het voedermalplaatje aan gebruik om de advertenties tot stand te brengen.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Catalogi\]**: Één of meerdere van de gespecificeerde catalogi van de adverteerder waaruit om advertenties te produceren.&lt;!— ook een optie om uw eigen catalogus te uploaden (Kan de catalogus niet vinden u nodig hebt?
-Download een sjabloon, maak uw eigen sjabloon en upload deze vanaf uw apparaat.) — voeg daar specificaties voor toe —>
+**\[Catalogs\]**: Één of meerdere van de gespecificeerde catalogi van de adverteerder waaruit om advertenties te produceren.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]